Loading...

 Let's check our answers.

-Your answer might have included some of the following points: Piped water coverage in Jakarta is uneven.
+Your answer might have included some of the following points.

-The north and central parts of the city have better access with over 60% of people connected to piped water.
+The north and central parts of the city have better access, with over 60% of people connected to piped water.

-In contrast, the south and south central areas have much lower coverage with some places having less than 20%.
+In contrast, the south and south-central areas have much lower coverage, with some places having less than 20%.

-We're now going to explore our second question of today's lesson.
+We're now going to explore a second question of today's lesson: how can Jakarta manage its growing waste problem?

-How can Jakarta manage its growing waste problem?
-Jakarta produces a huge amount of waste, over 7,000 tonnes every day.
+Jakarta produces a huge amount of waste, over 7,000 tons every day.

-As a result, littering and illegal dumping are common, especially in rivers, streets and empty land.
+As a result, littering and illegal dumping are common, especially in rivers, streets, and empty land.

 This not only makes the city look polluted, but it also blocks drains and waterways.